Skip to main content

 The questions you are going to ask other people

-Your aim is to bring out the facts that support your own case and weaken the other side's case.
-Your questions need to relate to liability; the value of your claim and the credibility of their witnesses or evidence.
+Your aim is to bring out the facts that support your own case and weaken the other side’s.
+Your questions need to be about whose fault it is, the value of your claim, and the credibility (or believability) of their witnesses or evidence.

-You usually suggest that something happened differently or that it didn’t happen at all.
-You may be able to do this, for example, by comparing what the witness says with contrary evidence, for example, in a document or photograph.
+You will usually suggest that something happened differently or that it didn’t happen at all.
+You may be able to do this, for example, by comparing what the witness says with evidence that suggest something else happened, for example, in a document or photograph.

 The questions the other side asks you and your witnesses

-You also need to prepare yourself and your witnesses for cross examination by explaining the questions you think it is likely they will get asked.
+You also need to prepare yourself and your witnesses for cross examination by explaining the likely questions you think they will get asked.
 This does not mean you can tell them what to say – you cannot.
 They have to come up with their own answers.
 They need to be truthful and answer the questions they are asked and no more.

 It is normal for the witness to be referred to specific sections of the trial bundle during cross-examination.
 If the person cross-examining does not do that, the witness can ask the judge's permission to look at the trial bundle to check a document.
 This is not a formal process, and so the witness can simply say ‘Please can I look at document X or Y in the bundle Sir / Ma'am?’